jasonm23/onlisp-markdown/onlisp.md

 restarted, but initially the wait of a newly created process is nil.
 A process with a null wait can always be restarted.

-The program uses three global variables: *procs*, the list of currently sus- pended processes; *proc*, the process now running; and *default-proc*, the default process.
+The program uses three global variables: *procs*, the list of currently suspended processes; *proc*, the process now running; and *default-proc*, the default process.

 The default process runs only when no other process can.
 It simulates the